one3qualsone/elastic-finance/frontend/src/app/learn/beginner/fed-explained/fed-explained.md

 1. **Contextual Understanding**: Fed policies provide context for current market conditions and investor sentiment

-2. **Asset Allocation Decisions**: Interest rate environments help inform whether to emphasize stocks, bonds, or cash
+2. **Asset Allocation Decisions**: Interest rate environments help inform whether to emphasise stocks, bonds, or cash

 3. **Contrarian Indicators**: Fed actions often signal when market sentiment has reached extremes, potentially creating investment opportunities

 4. **Risk Management**: Awareness of monetary policy helps anticipate potential market shifts and manage portfolio risk accordingly

-5. **Long-term Perspective**: Recognizing that Fed policies operate in cycles helps maintain a long-term investment approach rather than reacting to short-term market movements
+5. **Long-term Perspective**: Recognising that Fed policies operate in cycles helps maintain a long-term investment approach rather than reacting to short-term market movements

 By understanding the Fed's role and how it influences markets, investors can position themselves more effectively across different market environments and potentially take advantage of the opportunities created by changing monetary policies.